Cain-Sloan: Conversion to Dillard's

 In 1987, shortly before Allied Stores merged with Campeau Corporation, the four Cain-Sloan stores were sold to Dillard's in a separate deal.
 Dillard's entered Nashville as it took over operations of the three mall stores, but closed the downtown store instead of converting it.
 In 1991, Dillard's replaced the former Cain-Sloan with a new building at Hickory Hollow Mall as part of a mall expansion.

-Following the conversion, Dillard's continued expanding in the Nashville market by building two new stores (Bellevue Center and Cool Springs Galleria) and acquiring three former Castner Knott stores (Donelson Plaza, Harding Mall, and Murfreesboro's Stones River Mall).
-Dillard's has since rebuilt the Stones River location and closed the Harding Mall, Donelson Plaza, Bellevue Center and Hickory Hollow Mall locations.
+Following the conversion, Dillard's continued expanding in the Nashville market by building two new stores (Bellevue Center and Cool Springs Galleria).
+In August 1998, Dillard's acquired Mercantile Stores, the parent company of Nashville-based Castner Knott.
+Dillard's retained three Castner Knott stores (Donelson Plaza, Harding Mall, and Murfreesboro's Stones River Mall) and quickly sold select locations to Proffitt's.
+Dillard's has since closed the Stones River, Harding Mall, Donelson Plaza, Bellevue Center and Hickory Hollow Mall locations, leaving Rivergate, CoolSprings, and Green Hills as the only Dillard's stores left in the Nashville Metro as of 2026.
 Bellevue Center was the first of the converted locations to close, doing so in late 2007.
 The Hickory Hollow store would shutter in August 2008, leaving Rivergate and Green Hills as the only converted Dillard's left.